I get this question a lot:

 It’s right at the top of the article.

-Adding in the time it takes to read lets people know if they are going in for something quick that they can finish before a meeting starts or if it’s best consumed at home in the evening when they have more time.
+Indicating the time it takes to read lets people know if they are reading something that they can finish before a meeting starts, or is best consumed at home in the evening when they have more time.